facebook/zstd/CONTRIBUTING.md

 Also check our LLVM's guide on benchmarking here: https://llvm.org/docs/Benchmarking.html

-### zstdbench
+### Becnhzstd
 The fastest signal you can get regarding your performance changes is via the in-build zstd cli bench option.
-You can run Zstd as you typically would for your scenario using some set of options and thn additinally also specify the `-b#` option.
+You can run Zstd as you typically would for your scenario using some set of options and then additionally also specify the `-b#` option.
 Doing this will run our benchmarking pipeline for that options you have just provided.
-If you want to look at the internals of how this benchmarking script works, you can check out benchzstd.c file under tests.
+If you want to look at the internals of how this benchmarking script works, you can check out programs/benchzstd.c

 For example: say you have made a change that you believe improves the speed of zstd level 1.
 The very first thing you should use to asses whether you actually achieved any sort of improvement